- Education and Science»

 Left-Handed vs. Right Handed

 Another component of neutrinos that may bring light to their behavior is how they relate to electrical charge.
-If some neutrinos happen to be right handed (responding to gravity but not to the other three forces), then the oscillations between flavors as well as the matter-antimatter imbalance would be resolved as they interact with matter.
+If some neutrinos happen to be right handed (responding to gravity but not to the other three forces) otherwise known as sterile, then the oscillations between flavors as well as the matter-antimatter imbalance would be resolved as they interact with matter.
 Unfortunately, all evidence points to them being left-handed based on their reactions to the weak nuclear force.
-This arises from their small masses interacting with the Higgs field, but before we knew that neutrinos had mass it was possible for their massless right-handed counterparts to exist and thus resolve those aforementioned physics difficulties.
+This arises from their small masses interacting with the Higgs field, but before we knew that neutrinos had mass it was possible for their massless sterile counterparts to exist and thus resolve those aforementioned physics difficulties.
 The best theories to resolve this included the Grand Unified Theory, SUSY, or quantum mechanics, all of which would show that a mass transference is possible between the handed states.
 But evidence from 2 years of observations from IceCube published in the August 8, 2016 edition of Physical Review Letters showed that no sterile neutrinos have been found.
 Scientist are 99% confident in their findings, implying that sterile neutrinos may be fictitious.
 This dealt a huge blow to alternate particle physics models (Hirsch 43-4, Wenz).

 Weird Before, Crazy Now